Spitgranger/DroneStrobe/README.md

-# ESP32 remote light prototype
+# ESP32 Remote Light

 Fully remote controlled multifunction light with secured RF connection.
 Up to 7KM of range.
 Broadcasting on ISM 915MHz.
+Preferred hardware is a dual core ESP32-S3 and RFM95W LoRA chip.

+## Features
+- Battery status monitoring (Voltage based)
+- AdHoc pairing.
+- Support for many to one connections (recivers to transmitters)

 ## Build